henhousem/3D-printer-head-tracker/README.md

 11. As an extra, you can also change the Stereo_SGBM parameter if launching with the disparity map to determine whether you want to use semi-global block matching or regular block-matching to calculate the disparity map.

 # Error reporting
 I am relatively new to programming and would like to get any feedback on errors in ineffective practices in my code.
 Please message me if there are any of these errors so I can work on developing a more refined program.
+My email is henrymcd@yahoo.com.
 Thank you!

 # Acknowledgements
 I wouldn't have been able to do this project without multiple very important people working alongside me and offering me advice.
 I cannot repeat enough my profuse gratitude towards: